-- iii.
-Construction and ensuring of functional toilet for girls. - iv.
-Completion of Kasturba Gandhi Bal Vidyalayas. - v.
+- v.
 Campaign to re-enroll drop-out girls in secondary schools. - vi.
-Construction of girls hostels for secondary and senior secondary schools - vii.
-Sensitization of teachers on Child Sex Ratio through Sarva Shiksha Abhiyan. - viii.
+Construction of girls hostels for secondary and senior secondary schools. - vii.
+Sensitization of teachers on Child Sex Ratio through Samagra Shiksha. - viii.
 Institutionalize standard guidelines/ protocols for Girl Child Friendly Schools including residential schools and ensure its effective implementation. - ix.
 Institute district level awards for feliciating girl-achievers, and special award for meritorious girls. - 9.2 Convergence with other Line Ministries/Departments: Linkages with partner Ministries and line Departments such as Panchayati Raj, Urban Local Bodies, Youth Affairs and Sports, Skill Development Mission, Registrar General of India (RGI) to be strengthened. - 9.3 Engagement with other stakeholders: Engagement with local NGOs, CBOs, Civil Society Groups, Women's Organizations working on the issue of Gender, Child Sex Ratio, and Education will be established.
 Linkages will be strengthened with the schools, colleges, professional colleges and universities to run sensitization campaigns on value of girl child and enable her education.
 The scope and role of local CSOs may be worked out mutually through consultations with District Administration. - 9.4 Linkages will be explored with corporates to leverage and mobilize resources under Corporate Social Responsibility (CSR) in addressing issue on case to case basis.